openstudioproject/openstudio_docs/installation.rst

     unzip web2py_src.zip

+**Please note that setting directory permissions to 777 should never be done in production**

-Now we need to download and extract the OpenStudio release archive (zip or tar.gz) to the applications folder in your web2py installation.
+Now we need to download and extract the latest OpenStudio release archive (zip or tar.gz) to the applications folder in your web2py installation.
+The latest release van be found here: https://github.com/openstudioproject/openstudio/releases

+In this manual version 2018.84.2 will be assumed.
 After extraction we need to rename the extracted folder to 'openstudio'  If you neglect to rename the extracted folders, the special characters will prevent the application from being detected by web2py.
 In order to do so in Ubuntu Linux, issue the following commands:

 .. code-block:: bash